You Won't Find Anything Else Like Checkbook

 The most important thing you can do to assure yourself high-quality medical care is to form a strong relationship with a good primary care physician and, at times, together make informed decisions on specialty care.

 There’s no clear answer as to whether the positive results most patients experience from acupuncture are from a placebo effect.
-But since it usually works and, when properly performed, involves very few risks and virtually no negative side effects, maybe you shouldn’t overthink it.
+But since most patients who try acupuncture love it and, when properly performed, involves very few risks and virtually no negative side effects, maybe you shouldn’t overthink it.

 Acupuncture is a treatment that stimulates various body points by penetrating the skin with thin metal needles.
-The approach draws on various medical traditions from China, Japan, Korea, and other Asian countries, some dating back as far as 2,000 years.
+It draws on medical traditions from China, Japan, Korea, and other Asian countries.

 Here's advice on how to pinpoint the best acupuncture practices.